k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 Example:

 - The Production team allocates a predefined window for extracting a subset of entities from Production.
-The access to Production is restricted to the predefined window.
+The access to Production is restricted to the predefined window in which a large subset can be extracted and saved into the Test Data Store (Fabric).
-- An [Extract task](16_extract_task.md) must be created and run to extract a large subset of entities from Production and to sync it into Fabric.
-The **Override Sync Mode** in the **Production** TDM environment must be set to **Do not Sync**, thus preventing additional access to Production.
+- The **Override Sync Mode** in the **Production** TDM environment must be set to **Do not Sync**, thus preventing additional access to Production.
 Other TDM tasks in the Production source environment get data entities from Fabric.

 ### Always Sync